opea-project/GenAIExamples/ChatQnA/benchmark/README.md

 # ChatQnA Inference Throughput Benchmarks
-This repository contains a collection of Kubernetes manifest files for deploying the ChatQnA service across scalable nodes.
+This folder contains a collection of Kubernetes manifest files for deploying the ChatQnA service across scalable nodes.
 It includes a comprehensive [benchmarking tool](https://github.com/opea-project/GenAIEval/blob/main/evals/benchmark/README.md) that enables throughput analysis to assess inference performance.

 By following this guide, you can run benchmarks on your deployment and share the results with the OPEA community.